alex-berman/BKOS-py/README.md

 # Natural language understanding (NLU) and generation (NLG)
 While BKOS focuses on dialogue management, this repo also contains some illustrative examples of how BKOS can be integrated with NLU and NLG components.
 Both domains use simple keyword-based NLU; however, `music_personality` can optionally be used with an NLU based on a large language model (via OpenAI's API).
 For NLG, both domains use simple templates.

+# Prolog implementation
+There is also an [implementation (and extension) of BKOS in SWI Prolog](https://github.com/alex-berman/BKOS-pl).

 # The name BKOS
 The name BKOS combines the word "because" with the notion of KoS (conversation oriented semantics; see J. Ginzburg, Semantics for Conversation, 2008).